caimichael/caimichael.github.io/Documentation.md

 ## 2026-07-15

+- Milestone: rename the GitHub publishing branch from `master` to `main`.
+- Success criteria: GitHub uses `main` as the repository default and publishing branch, the obsolete remote `master` branch is removed, and the local `main` branch tracks `origin/main`.
+- Decision: created `origin/main` at the current published commit, changed the repository default branch through the GitHub API, deleted `origin/master`, updated the local upstream configuration, and recreated the GitHub Pages configuration with `main` at `/` as its publishing source while preserving `www.michaelcai.com`.
+- Validation: `git ls-remote --symref origin HEAD refs/heads/main refs/heads/master` confirmed remote `HEAD` and the sole requested branch ref point to `main`; the GitHub repository API reported `main` as the default branch; the Pages workflow completed successfully from `main`; the deployed Research page returned HTTP 200; and all linked local PDFs (`asset_market_channel.pdf`, `MichaelCai_JMP_Inertia.pdf`, `rss_heterogeneity.pdf`, `sr844.pdf`, `MichaelCai_CV.pdf`, and `MichaelCai_Teachingevals.pdf`) returned HTTP 200 with `application/pdf` content types.
+- Deviations/blockers: GitHub CLI authorization was required because the GitHub connector and unavailable Chrome control backend could not change the repository default branch.
+Deleting the old publishing branch removed the prior Pages configuration and briefly produced 404 responses; recreating Pages with `main` as the source restored the site and static PDFs.

 - Milestone: update the work-in-progress instruments paper entry.
 - Success criteria: the Research page renames the paper to `When Predetermined Variables Can (and Should) Be Used as Instruments`, presents the supplied abstract in the existing collapsible abstract treatment, and renders correctly in a local browser.
 - Decision: renamed the paper entry and added the abstract beneath the author line, using the same `paper-abstract`, `btn-abstract`, and `abstract-text` structure as the other research entries; rendered the supplied slope notation as the native characters `κ → 0` for reliable browser display without an added math dependency.